 Oil and gas multinational headquartered in London.
 Has a bloody history of colonial exploitation, environmental devastation and violence, from its foundations in the Anglo-Iranian Oil Company to the world's largest oil spill, Deepwater Horizon in 2010.
 BP contributed 1.53% of global carbon emissions in 1988-2015, according to Carbon Majors Database.
-In recent years the company has cynically tried to rebrand itself as a "green" energy company developing renewable sources-while in reality its business remains overwhelmingly focused on fossil fuels.
-It plans to spend £41 billion on new oil exploration in the next decade including projects in the Canadian "tar sands", the Arctic National Wildlife Reserve, and the Amazon rainforest.
+In recent years the company has cynically tried to rebrand horrific atrocities in the Niger Delta, where it is itself as a "green" energy company developing renewable sources-while in reality its business remains overwhelmingly focused on fossil fuels.
+It plans to spend £41 billion on new oil exploration in the next decade including projects in the Reserve, and the Amazon rainforest.